-20. Do you see differences in enrollments, course retention, and course success/completion due to your course format (e.g., fully on campus/in person, fully online, or hybrid)?
+course format (e.g., fully on campus/in person, fully online, or hybrid)?
 Are you surprised by any of these trends, or are they what you expected?
 Why do you think these trends exist?
-21. Do you see differences in enrollments, course retention, and course success/completion due to differences ?
-For example, do your courses have higher attendance in the spring term compared to the fall term.
+21. Do you see differences in enrollments, course retention, and course success/completion due to different terms?
+For example, do your courses have higher attendance in the spring term compared to the fall term?
 Are you surprised by any of these trends, or are they what you expected?
 Why do you think these trends exist?

 22. Do you see differences in enrollments, course retention, and course success/completion when the course is offered in the evening versus in the morning versus in the afternoon?
-Are you surprised by any these trends, or are they what you expected?
+Are you surprised by any of these trends, or are they what you expected?
 Why do you think these trends exist?

-$\top$ 23.
+\top 23.
 Do you see differences in enrollments, course retention, and course success/completion depending on different course lengths (e.g., 4-week intersession, 6 weeks, 8 weeks, 12 weeks, 16 weeks, 18+ weeks)?
 Are you surprised by any of these trends, or are they what you expected?
 Why do you think these trends exist?
-CAIST.
+CASE.